-Over the last two years, she has worked as a consultant on evaluation projects commissioned by the Bill and Melinda Gates Foundation, The Global Fund, UNICEF, WHO, DFID, the UK Department of Health and the EC.
-Her sectoral expertise encompasses HIV/AIDS, vaccines, antimicrobial resistance, Global Health cooperation, health financing, advocacy and development effectiveness
+Over the last three years, she has worked as a consultant on evaluation projects commissioned by the Global Fund, UNICEF, WHO, DFID, the UK Department of Health and the European Commission.
+Her sectoral expertise encompasses HIV/AIDS, vaccines, antimicrobial resistance, Global Health cooperation, health financing, advocacy, organisational and development effectiveness.

 Prior to joining Itad in April 2015, Giada worked in Brussels for four and a half years, managing M&E projects commissioned by the EC (DG DEVCO, DG Enlargement and EU Delegations).